Obtuse Angle

 What is an Obtuse Angle in Geometry?

 In geometry, we read about various types of angles.
 Each type of angle has its own characteristics with the help of which we can identify it.
-Similarly, an obtuse angle is an angle that is always less than 180 degrees and is greater than 90 degrees.
+Similarly, an obtuse angle is an angle that is greater than 90° but less than 180°.

 What does an Obtuse Angle Look Like?